rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Now when Jesus returned, the crowd welcomed him, for they were all waiting for him. ^0840

 And there came a man named Jairus, who was a ruler of the synagogue.
-And falling at Jesus ’ feet, he implored him to come to his house, ^0841
+And falling at Jesus' feet, he implored him to come to his house, ^0841

-for he had an only daughter, about twelve years of age, and she was dying.
-As Jesus went, the people pressed around him. ^0842
+for he had an only daughter, about twelve years of age, and she was dying.As Jesus went, the people pressed around him. ^0842

 And there was a woman who had had a discharge of blood for twelve years, and though she had spent all her living on physicians, she could not be healed by anyone. ^0843